flimflam-austin/hugo-cms-test/content/quick_reads/20200315-comparing-the-flu-response/index.md

       too early allowing re-transmission to occur.
     _key: c7c23dcd82e9
   - order: 5
+    useCheckmark: false
     body: >-
       ## ONE LESSON?

-      > “… in the event of a severe pandemic, cities will likely need to maintain (non-pharmaceutical interventions) **for longer than the 2–8 weeks that was the norm in 1918**.”
+      > “… in the event of a severe pandemic, cities will likely need to maintain (non-pharmaceutical interventions)**for longer than the 2–8 weeks that was the norm in 1918**.”

       Both studies note the challenges of comparing the past and present.
       However, both came to the conclusion that during a pandemic with no